Random Number States

 Fetch the current randstate with current_randstate() in every function that wants to use it; don’t cache it globally or in a class.
 (Such caching would break set_random_seed).

-• Python – If you want to use the random number generators from the random module, you have two choices.
+• Python – if you want to use the random number generators from the random module, you have two choices.
 The slightly easier choice is to import functions from sage.misc.prandom; for instance, you can simply replace from random import randrange with from sage.misc.prandom import randrange.
 However, this is slightly less efficient, because the wrappers in sage.misc.prandom look up the current randstate on each call.
 If you’re generating many random numbers in a row, it’s faster to instead do

 from sage.misc.randstate import current_randstate ...